Blotch3D/Blotch3D/readme.md

 Note: To support Doxygen documentation generator, links in the IntelliSense comments are preceded with '\#'.

-Note that to support all the platforms there are certain limitations in MonoGame.
-Currently, creating multiple 3D windows can be buggy---unless you do it from separate processes.
-Also, there is no official cross-platform way to specify an existing window to use as the 3D window---MonoGame must create it.
+To support all the platforms, there are certain limitations in MonoGame.
+There is no official cross-platform way to specify an existing window to use as the 3D window---MonoGame must create it.
+You can't create multiple 3D windows unless you do it from separate processes.
+(The WPF example does create multiple windows by incorrectly instantiating them in the same 3D thread, but input to those windows is combined to only one window, and sometimes it will even get an exception.)

 The provided Visual Studio solution file (Blotch3D.sln) contains both the Blotch3D library project with source, and all example projects except one.
-The "BlotchExample13_UseBlotch3DThruNuGet" example uses a separate solution file to demonstrate its independence from the library project source and allow you to debug it without it trying to debug the release NuGet library.
+The "BlotchExample13_UseBlotch3DThruNuGet" example uses a separate solution file (BlotchExample13_UseBlotch3DThruNuGet.sln) to demonstrate its independence from the library project source and allow you to debug it without it trying to debug the NuGet library.

 Several bare-bones examples demonstrate some of the more common tasks with just a few lines of code.
 The source file name for each example